alysivji/games/typescript-games/tetris/README.md

 - [ ] hold piece
 - [ ] reach: gamepad API
 - [ ] collect stats for things like # rotations, # drops, pieces seen

+## Chat GPT suggestions

+- [ ] how to handle both left and right being pushed together
+- [ ] how to handle both rotates being pushed together
+- [ ] maybe use an edge trigger on left and right so it's more responsive

+## State Machine

+With XState, we can reduce a lot of the race conditions.

+Let's figure out how to move input into xstate and then we can build state machines for other things.